jchambard/jchambard/README.md

 ## 🚀 About Me
 I’m a software developer passionate about **cloud infrastructure, AI systems, backend engineering**, and building polished user experiences.
 I love taking projects from idea → architecture → production.

-- 🔭 Currently building: **AWS-powered mobile platforms, Golang backends, and full-stack apps**
+- 🔭 Currently building: **AWS-powered mobile platforms, Golang backends, and full-stack apps at NETSYNC**
 - 🌱 Learning more about: **AI engineering, serverless design, and distributed systems**
 - 🤝 Seeking: **SWE, AI, and cloud internships** + cool collaborative projects
-- 🎯 Goal: Grow into a backend/AI engineer solving real-world problems at scale
+- 🎯 Goal: Grow into a software engineer solving real-world problems at scale

 ---